 - If you get rid of your sales engagement product, you'll also lose any round robin functionality you're using

 Bonus!
 Round robin with Gradient Works

-You didn't think I was going to let you get out of here without talking about how Gradient Works makes round robin assignment in Salesforce easy did you?
+You didn't think I was going to let you get out of here without talking about how Gradient Works makes round robin assignment in Salesforce easy, did you?

 If you're looking for a no-code round robin assignment solution that's flexible enough to handle whatever routing rules you throw at and advanced enough to optimize any of the assignments in your customer lifecycle, check us out.

-By the way, round robin is such an important part of how sales teams manage assignment and handoffs, that we put together a whole round robin assignment knowledge base for sales teams.
+By the way, round robin is such an important part of how sales teams manage assignments and handoffs, that we put together a whole round robin assignment knowledge base for sales teams.
 Go check it out.